Skip to content

 • Hire for the role.
 Be specific about what the position is.
 Have it clearly defined in the job ad, and refer to the role during the interview.
 If the candidate starts to talk off topic, or about things not related to the role, this could be an amber flag.

 • Only interview good candidates.
 You will get a lot of responses to sales ads.
 Some people believe sales is easy, and they will make a lot of money through commission, so a sales role is very attractive.
 Dig deeper into the resume and the cover letter, so you only talk to good candidates.
+A modern resume template that is ATS-friendly can help you analyze and filter candidate profiles based on their skills and experience, making sure that their qualifications are properly assessed.

 • Look at all communication.
 At all stages of the process, interrogate how they communicate with you.
 The cover letter and resume, phone interview, face-to-face interview, the works.
 Is their tone of voice upbeat?
 Do they make eye contact with you?
 Do they ‘Umm’ or ‘Ahh’ a lot?
 How is their spelling and grammar?